Atlas of Wonders and Monsters

 I'm turning paid subscriptions on, hopefully it won't make everything weird! 💰

 On the remote island of Yap, in Micronesia, it has been the tradition since ancient times to quarry, and then transport from other islands at great effort, giant disks of stone with a hole in them.
-These “rai stones” were raised at various points on Yap, and then treasured.
+These “rai stones” were raised at various spots on Yap, and then treasured.
 Sometimes the Yapese would trade them.
-They still do, in fact, for important transactions: weddings, inheritances, political deals.
-They do not usually bother moving them — they just know which stone belongs to whom.
+They still do, in fact, for important transactions: weddings, inheritances, or political deals.
+They do not usually bother moving them around — they just know which stone belongs to whom.

 Ethnographers and economists have interpreted this system as a very peculiar way to do money.
 It’s probably a typical case of Western misinterpretation (no, the rai stones don’t follow a prototypical ledger system that foreshadows the rise of bitcoin), but still: if giant disks of stone can be seen as money, what does that say on what money actually is?